dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

   * op: Colors can be reset via a single escape
   * fgop: Foreground can be reset via a single escape
   * bgop: Background can be reset via a single escape
+  * bce: The back-color-erase property is in play

 * The second line is more of the same:
   * bold: Boldface is available